Stateless Interception – High Performance and Scalable

 High Performance Stateless Interception with Cyral

-Data cloud performance and scalability for read requests are a critical aspect of every application design.
+Data mesh performance and scalability for read requests are a critical aspect of every application design.
 Since the Cyral sidecar sits in the datapath and intercepts all requests inline, it is imperative that the Cyral sidecar imposes a near zero overhead on performance and scalability.

 The key insight here is that a read request requires the data repository to do a lot more work — syntax analysis, query optimization, plan execution, fetching results from physical media, etc. — than Cyral, which only has to match it against policies.
 Additionally, from a security perspective, it is okay for a malicious or unauthorized read request to reach the data cloud, as long as the results can be blocked.
 This allows the Cyral sidecar to optimize for performance for read requests by doing its policy checks asynchronously and protecting the data cloud from malicious reads by blocking the results, or output filtering.